debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/troubleshoot-devices.md

 4. In the Security context area of the Troubleshooting frame, click **Reset security context**.

     ![](./_images/resetting-the-security-context-2.png)
-    -\> If new packets are sent by the device:
+    -\&gt; If new packets are sent by the device:

     - The network server will forward them to the application server.